mrlegowatch/GarageStorageSwift/Documentation/MigratingToSwift.md

 ```

 Notes:
- * The old type is named `LegacyObjCItem` so that the new Swift class can use the same Swift class name as the old class (e.g., `Item`, if desired, as this example shows), and is declared as `@objc(WFItem)` so that its Objective-C class name matches the old class name that will be found in storage.
+ * The old type is named `LegacyObjCItem` so that the new Swift class can use the same Swift class name as the old class (e.g., `Item`, as this example shows), and is declared as `@objc(WFItem)` so that its Objective-C class name still matches the old class name that will be found in storage.
- * An override of `init()` may be required to ensure that the Garage can create instances of this class.
+ * An override of `init()` may be required to ensure that Garage Storage can create instances of this class.
  * All properties must have the `@objc` prefix to ensure that the Garage can access them using Key-Value Coding.

 You can then implement a migration function that converts the old type to the new type, like this: